Statement icon

 Help & Support

-The best place to report bugs and request features is the GitHub Issues page:
+The best place to report bugs and request features is GitHub Issues:

 Statement issues

-If you are not comfortable using GitHub, you can also post in the Statement channel on the RefresherTowel Games Discord and I can file an issue for you.
+If you are not comfortable using GitHub, you can also post in the Discord and I can file an issue for you: RefresherTowel Discord

 Table of contents